pdjr-signalk-plugins/ais-reporter/README.md

 or a text editor.

-Some features of the configuration file are poorly supported by Signal K's plugin configuration GUI and the following discussion ssumes that a text editor is being used to directly edit the JSON configuration.
+Some features of the configuration file are poorly supported by Signal K's plugin configuration GUI and the following discussion assumes that a text editor is being used to directly edit the JSON configuration.

 ### A minimal configuration

-The plugin includes built-in defaults for most configuration properties and a minimal plugin configuration requires an *endpoints* array containing at least one reporting endpoint specified in terms of its *ipAddress* and service *port* (with maybe an optional descriptive *name*).
+The plugin includes built-in defaults for most configuration properties so a minimal plugin configuration requires only an *endpoints* array containing at least one reporting endpoint specified in terms of its *ipAddress* and service *port* (with maybe an optional descriptive *name*).